-tart pan, this recipe might have you changing that.
-It is adapted from Lori Longbotham's book 'Luscious Berry Desserts' and the first thing
+ring (or pan), this recipe might have you changing that.
+The first thing

-you notice about this tart is how beautiful it looks with its concentric
+you will notice about this Blueberry Tart is how beautiful it looks with

-This tart begins with a sweet pastry that is made in our food processor.
+This tart begins with a sweet pastry crust

-flour.
-This mixture is placed in the unbaked tart shell and the tart is
+sweetness), lemon juice and lemon zest.
+This mixture is placed in the unbaked tart shell and

-baked until the pastry is golden brown and the blueberries have become
+baked until the pastry is golden brown and the blueberries have broken

-blueberries, crown side up, on top of the warm blueberry jam.
+fresh blueberries, crown side up, on top of the warm blueberry filling.
 I digress,

 but did you know that blueberries were once called 'star' berries because

 of their star-shaped crowns.
-Serve this tart at room temperature with
+This tart is excellent warm, at room

-Blueberries are native to North America which means if you live in the
+Blueberries are native to North America which means, if

 cultivated berries which are much larger in size and lighter in color.